 3. Start small.
 Small steps get you to your destination.
 Jane, who blogs about getting motivated, says, “Ask yourself — What is the smallest action step I can take that will move me towards completing this task?”

-5. When you slide backwards (and you will!) start over again.
-And if you are having troubles starting again, take some time to figure out what is interfering with your getting started.
+5. When you slide backward (and you will!) start over again.
+And if you are having trouble starting again, take some time to figure out what is interfering with your getting started.
 Look for the mental and physical barriers.

 Physical barriers: Let’s start with physical: are you trying to work in a noisy space with lots of foot traffic?
 Is your desk cluttered with distracting or disruptive reminders of other things you need to be doing?
 Are you constantly checking email, texts, ims, or the internet?
 Is your phone ringing all the time?